Local Wally's San Diego... On a Budget

 Visit them all!

 The beach doesn't care if you're short on cash.
-You could spend your entire vacation week visiting the beaches of San Diego, from youthful Mission Beach to beautiful La Jolla and up into the North County where surfers rule the waves and tourists are fewer.
+You could spend your entire vacation week visiting the beaches of San Diego, from youthful Mission Beach with one of the last ocean side wooden roller coasters to beautiful La Jolla and up into the North County where surfers rule the waves and tourists are fewer.